MicrosoftDocs/bing-docs/bing-docs/bing-web-search/quickstarts/nodejs.md

 This function makes a secure GET request and saves the search query as a query parameter in the path.

-1. For the `hostname` value, you can use the global endpoint in the following code, or use the [custom subdomain](../../../cognitive-services/cognitive-services-custom-subdomains.md) endpoint displayed in the Azure portal for your resource.

 2. Use `encodeURIComponent` to escape invalid characters.
 The subscription key is passed in a header.

 3. The callback receives a [response](https://nodejs.org/dist/latest-v10.x/docs/api/http.html#http_class_http_serverresponse) that subscribes to the `data` event to aggregate the JSON body, the `error` event to log any issues, and the `end` event to know when the message should be considered complete.